CENTRAL AMERICA WAR (1979-1992)

 In May, 1996, President Clinton signed the National Defense Authorization Act (Public Law 104-106), which in part, created the El Salvador Armed Forces Expeditionary Medal for some 5,000 U.S. troops who served in El Salvador during that portion of the CA War where twenty-two U.S. troops were killed.
 During the same period of the El Salvador AFEM, sixty-three U.S. troops were killed in Honduras.
 As many as twelve of the twenty-two killed in El Salvador were actually based in Honduras and were sent from Honduras to support combat missions in El Salvador further proving a Direct Combat Role of U.S. troops based in Honduras.

 But Honduras should have been designated its own Combat Zone or Qualified Hazardous Duty Area authorizing IDP!
-The following State Department document establishes that regular Nicaraguan military forces were launching attacks deep inside Honduran territory and that Honduran military forces were engaged in heavy combat with Nicaragua while U.S. forces were nearby and aiding Honduran forces.
-The Nicaraguan Contra rebels or freedom fighters were launching attacks into Nicaragua from these same bases.
-The U.S. military presence in the area alone acted as a protective shield for the Honduran military and Nicaraguan Contra rebels engaged in combat in the area.
+The following State Department document establishes that regular Nicaraguan military forces were launching attacks deep inside Honduran territory and that Honduran military forces were engaged in heavy combat with Nicaragua while U.S. forces were nearby and aiding those Honduran forces.
+The Nicaraguan Contra rebels or freedom fighters were launching attacks into Nicaragua from these same Honduran bases.
+The U.S. military’s presence in the area alone acted as a protective shield for the Honduran military and Nicaraguan Contra rebels engaged in combat in the area.
 Furthermore, U.S. helicopters were used to transport Honduran soldiers during these battles in direct support of a friendly foreign nation involved in a regional conflict, for example.
-See also the Military & Terrorist Attacks in Honduras page for additional CZ/QHDA data establishing that Honduras was an imminent danger area.
+Also visit the Military & Terrorist Attacks in Honduras page for additional CZ/QHDA data establishing that Honduras was an imminent danger area.

 1986-5-state-dept-bulletin-p-86